Cray-HPE/license-checker/README.md

    all folders, named `dist`, located deeper in file tree.

 ## Integration with GitHub Workflows
-Add the following to a file named `.github/workflows/license-check.yaml`, to make license checking part of your GitHub workflow:
+If docker image is available for anonymous read at public docker registry, add the following to a file named `.github/workflows/license-check.yaml`:
 ```
 name: license-check